svamintgit/SVAM_SnowFlow/README.md

 ### 3. Pipeline YAML File

-Bobsled can be integrated into CI/CD pipelines to automate the deployment process, manage different environments (such as development and production), and ensure continuous deployment to Snowflake.
+Snowflow can be integrated into CI/CD pipelines to automate the deployment process, manage different environments (such as development and production), and ensure continuous deployment to Snowflake.
 Below is an example of a YAML file used in an Azure DevOps pipeline.
 This file can be modified according to the specific needs of your project, such as using environment variables, custom branches, and deployment commands.

 #### Example Azure DevOps Pipeline Configuration:
 ```